County Carlow Ireland · Co. Carlow · Ballinabrannagh Save · Share

 Baile na mBreatnach · Co.
 Carlow

-Ballinabrannagh isn't a village in the picture-postcard sense.
-It's a townland that turned into a village because the M9 motorway opened five kilometres east in 2010 and the commuters into Carlow town needed somewhere to live.
-Two estates went up — Milford Park, then Gort na Gréine — and the 2011 census decided there were enough houses to call it a place.
-The 2022 count put it at 557.
+Ballinabrannagh - Baile na mBreatnach, the town of the Walshes - is not a village in the picture-postcard sense.
+It is a townland eight kilometres south of Carlow town that turned into a village because the M9 motorway opened five kilometres east in 2010 and the commuters into Carlow needed somewhere to live.
+Two estates went up, Milford Park and then Gort na Gréine, and the 2011 census decided there were enough houses to call it a place.
+It counted 389 people then; the 2022 count put it at 557.

 Population